0xthelaughingman/DogeCam/README.md

  **PUBLISHING WARNING**: The manifest required a new key "browser_specific_settings" to support FireFox compatibility and testing, this should ideally be removed on the release branch.

+# Further Enhancements/Ideas/TODOs:

+* _**Recorded/Looped Video Playback**_: Allow for users to be able to play sample assets(.mp4 videos) instead of live Camera feed for videocalls, loop as needed.
+Will need an analysis if the browser permissions/Content-policies would allow for something of the sort.
+For simplicity, we can assume the User records the videos/assets elsewhere and not through the extension and then just transfers the assets to a directory in the extension root.

 # Notes/Known Issues:

 1. _**TFJS performance issues**_: The TFJS draw_mode is way too compute intensive.
 Botches the UI responsiveness.
 Possible approaches: